MaetelARX/BookProject/README.md

 Admin Operations:

-CRUD operations for book genres.
-Dynamically assign genres to books.
-Search and Sort Functionality:
+CRUD operations for book genres; Dynamically assign genres to books; Search and Sort Functionality:

-Search books by title or author.
-Sort books by price, title, or author for better user experience.
-External Login Integration:
+Search books by title or author; Sort books by price, title, or author for better user experience; External Login Integration:

-External login providers like Google for user authentication.
-Seamless user account creation and external login callbacks.
-Detailed Error Handling:
+External login providers like Google for user authentication; Seamless user account creation and external login callbacks; Detailed Error Handling.

 Graceful error handling with user-friendly messages for both frontend and backend.